pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 }
 ```

-We have to make our main function async and decorate with with the `actix_web::main` procedural macro to tell actix-web to start a runtime and execute our main function as the first task.
+We have to make our main function async and decorate it with the `actix_web::main` procedural macro to tell actix-web to start a runtime and execute our main function as the first task.